Tips for Financial Advisors Navigating the Transition Process

 4. How will you ensure that I’m up to speed on your firm’s technology, platforms, and rules and regulations?

-5. Will you support me before, during, and after the onboarding process?
+7. Tell me about your financial advisor transition services.
+Will you support me before, during, and after the onboarding process?
 If so, how?

-Navigating the planning process
+Navigating the Planning Process

-Being properly prepared, as much as possible, for your business transition is crucial.
 There’s a lot that falls under “planning” but getting organized in general is a good place to start.
 Now is the time to:

 • Determine your resignation date.